-One consequence of running a blog that is widely noticed by the financial services industry is that I am inundated with pressure releases most days, the vast majority of which end up in my email bin without much thought being given to the process.
+One consequence of running a blog that is widely noticed by the financial services industry is that I am inundated with press releases most days, the vast majority of which end up in my email bin without much thought being given to the process.

 But there always have to be exceptions.
 This press announcement turned up in my inbox yesterday, and I felt the service being offered might be of interest to people here and could even be a direct benefit.
 So, I thought this one was worth sharing, not least because I think the government's lack of effort in ensuring people receive all the benefits to which they are entitled is a scandal.